 In 1918, native-born Americans had accounted for 35% of the state's population.

-In 1919, J. Henry Roraback started the Connecticut Light & Power Co., which became the state's dominant electric utility.
+In 1919, J. Henry Roraback started the Connecticut Light & Power Co., which later became the state's dominant electric utility.

 In 1925, Frederick Rentschler spurred the creation of Pratt & Whitney in Hartford to develop engines for aircraft.